EmicoEcommerce/Magento2TweakwiseExport-archived/README.md

 ## Export Settings
 - Enabled: If products of that store should be exported to tweakwise, note that if this is false for some store then navigation and search should also be disabled for that store.
 - Schedule: Cron schedule for generating the feed.
+We strongly encourage you to register the export task on the server crontab instead of using the Magento cron.
 - Schedule export: Generate the feed on the next cron run.
 - Key: This will be validated by the export module when the ExportController is asked for feed content.
 If the request does not have a key parameter that matches the feed will not be served.
 - Export realtime: When the ExportController is asked for a feed it will generate a new one on the fly.
 Note that this is not recommended!